jessepav/lacygoill-wiki-backup/shell/zsh.md

 ## Some commands work fine in bash, but fail in zsh:  “zsh: no matches found: <some pattern>”!

-You probably have passed an argument to your command which contains wildchards:
+You probably have passed an argument to your command which contains wildcards:

         ?
         *